benjamincerigo/AirportApp/README.md

 Points of Critique.
 From Research I have done it seems that the creation of models as Java script object can be useful.
 Especially in creating a composite model; made up of other models.
 This however would take more research on my part.

+Some things that did not have time to change.
+My server was not serving .html files.
+I could not find out why.
+THis is why the index is not in a api folder and why you must visit /index.html to view the app.